emotion-js/emotion/docs/composition.md

 )
 ```

+> Note:
+>
-> **Note:** <br> This is just an example to demonstrate composition, for class name merging with emotion you should use [cx](https://emotion.sh/docs/cx)
+> This is just an example to demonstrate composition, for class name merging with emotion you should use [cx](https://emotion.sh/docs/cx).

 ## Composing dynamic styles

-You can also do dynamic composition based on props and use it in `styled`
+You can also do dynamic composition based on props and use it in `styled`.

 ```jsx live
 import styled, { css } from 'react-emotion'